July 10, 2017

 EYO includes players from all kinds of schools and backgrounds and we want all talented young musicians to feel welcome.
 We feel passionate about the experience of playing music and think learning an instrument is one of the best things that can happen to a young person.
-Summer Term 2016 saw the third annual EYO Roadshow visiting local schools to work with students.
+Summer Term 2017 saw the fourth annual EYO Roadshow visiting local schools to work with students.

-The team visited ten local junior and high schools.
+The team visited a wife range of local junior and high schools, plus Spring Hallow Special School.
 Thanks to Ealing Music Service they were able to provide a range of orchestral instruments for students to try out, with some amazing results!

-Please read the account about the 2016 EYO Roadshow by EYO player Natalie Porter below.
+Please read the account about the 2017 EYO Roadshow by EYO player Olivia Howard below.
 The programme was a great success and we hope to continue it, so if you’d like a visit to your school please contact EYO Chair Chris Brown via firstname.lastname@example.org.

 Project leaders: Lee Marchant, Esther Sheridan